raysas/simple-HMM-toy/readme.md

 </p>

 This will also affect the _initiation_ and _termination_ steps of the algorithms.
+In any case, the algotiyhm's implementation in [`HMM.py`](./src/HMM.py) will be able to solve the general decoding problem as well as the special case of the 5' splice site recognition problem.

 Other problems solved by HMMs include the _Likelihood (Evaluation)_ and _Learning_ problems.
 The likelihood problem is about calculating the probability of observing a sequence of observable states given the model parameters - this one uses the forward-backward algorithms.
 The learning problem is about estimating the model parameters given a sequence of observable states.